umurcankaya/umurcankaya/README.md

 ## Hi there 👋

-I'm Umur.
 I'm a physicist by training and now I'm doing a PhD in machine learning applied to life sciences.

 Check out Data Integration in Life Sciences [wiki](https://www.mi.fu-berlin.de/w/DILIS/WebHome) to see what I'm working on.

 <!--